DonMykl/ComposeBusinessCard/README.md

 ## Features

 - [x] A simple but clean business card with your name and title
-- [x] Android mascot which can be switched with your own image
+- [x] Android mascot which can be switched with your image
 - [x] Personal details like phone number, social media and email address

 ## Screenshot